bdpedigo/cave-explorer/README.md

-# cave-explorer
+# skedits
-Messing around with the CAVEclient for accessing connectome data.
+Examining the effect of proofreading on inferences in connectomics